cmbant/docker-gcc-build/README.md

 ### Overview

-This repository has the Dockerfile for source build of gcc 7.
+This repository has the Dockerfile for source build of gcc 8.

 Currently gcc 6+ is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
 Also includes standard openmpi and lapack libraries, plus basic build tools.

-There is a gcc6 branch for the latest stable gcc6 instead.
+There are gcc6 and gcc7 branches for the latest stable older version instead.
+The devel branch has the latest master build (at time of Docker build).

 Corresponding auto-build docker available at https://registry.hub.docker.com/u/cmbant/docker-gcc-build/